cfu288/CellNeuro/Notes.md

             * use 58 instead of 25 if use log base 10 (?)
             * 58 log([ion]out/[ion]in)
           * usual mammalian cells have out 106mM,in 4mM
-      * The **driving force** - tells you the strength of the forces acting on each ion, it is the difference between the membrane potential and the ion's equilibrium potential
-       * F_Driving = V_m - E_ion
+      * The **driving force** - tells you the strength of the forces acting on each ion, it is the difference between the membrane potential and the ion's equilibrium potential. df = V_m - E_ion (membrane potential - equilibrium potential)
        * The direction of the ion inside or out of the neuron depends on the sign of the driving force and the charge of the ion
        * When you calculate the driving force, assume this is the value of the ion
          * "Sees" inside of the neuron